jcolen/lymphkill/README.md

 `python setup.py install`

-Because the goal is to replace all Matlab scripts with Python, we will not outline the structure of the Matlab code.
-The python source files are loacted in the `lymphkill` subdirectory.
+The Python source files are located in the `lymphkill` subdirectory.
 The scripts, which can be run standalone from the command line, are located in the `scripts` subdirectory, and are installed with `setup.py`.
 They are:
 - `calc_blood_dose` - Calculation of the dose absorbed by blood during a treatment
   - Output stored in `blood_dose.pickle`, `blood_hist.pickle`
 - `calc_blood_kill` - Calculation of the blood cell kill, given the absorbed dose